Disclaimer: We may receive a commission for products purchased through some links in this article.

 For the small venue or non-professional who seeks a simple, easy to use, wireless mic system for very little outlay, the AKG takes some beating.
 However, if you want something more robust, with a superior sound quality and a greater range, other wireless mics are more fit for purpose.

-- BUILD TO LAST: Rugged Metal construction for Quad-channel UHF wireless mic receiver and handheld mics.
-Sturdy plastic built bodypack for high sensitivity lapel mic and headset mic.
+- BUILD TO LAST: Rugged Metal construction for Quad-channel UHF cordless microphone receiver and handheld microphones.
+Sturdy plastic built bodypack for high sensitivity wireless lapel microphone and headset microphone.
 All suitable for heavy use.
-High quality dynamic cartridge is specially engineered to limit feedback and interference, picking up sound smoothly and transmitting sound hassle-free.
+High quality dynamic cartridge of each microphone is specially engineered to limit feedback and interference, picking up sound smoothly and transmitting sound hassle-free.
 Deliver clear, robust, optimal true sound

-- BEYOND-EXPECTATION WIRELESS PERFORMANCE: 4-channel wireless mic set has fixed frequency design in 541.9MHz, 546.3MHz, 561.6MHz, and 568.65MHz, providing ultra signal stability, eliminating unwanted distortion.
-The professional receiver has LCD displays showing frequency number, and has individual volume control enabling precise vocal balancing.
+- BEYOND-EXPECTATION WIRELESS PERFORMANCE: 4-channel microfono inalambrico set has fixed frequency design in 541.9MHz, 546.3MHz, 561.6MHz, and 568.65MHz, providing ultra signal stability, eliminating unwanted distortion.
+The professional receiver with two wireless mics and two bodypacks has LCD displays showing frequency number, and has individual volume control enabling precise vocal balancing.
 Up to 260ft long range reliable performance in wide open space line of sight

 - VERSATILE AND MULTISET USE: The rackmountable metal receiver features four XLR outputs and one 1/4'' output.
 It can auto pair up with transmitters for plug-and-go operation.
 Handheld/bodypack/Headset/Lapel mic combo provides more flexibility for wireless DJ microphone system.
 It is ideal for interview, presentation, church, party, wedding, speech, small gigs, etc. NOTE: This unit has the same frequency group as PTU-5000A and cannot be used together